-Many people, farmers, stock handlers, transport personnel, Indonesian
+Many people, farmers, stock handlers, transport personnel, Indonesian workers and families will be directly affected.

 Surely there was a better way to handle the issue.
+No-one wants to see

 No-one wants to see animals badly treated, no matter at what stage of the process to become food.